aws-samples/querying-geospatial-data-from-amazon-documentdb-demo/README.md

 ## Introduction

 In this demo, we will show how to store, index and query geospatial data in Amazon DocumentDB (with MongoDB Compatibility).
-This capability allows developers to build applications that can calculate geometries on a sphere by creating 2dsphere Indexes on Amazon DocumentDB, and also perform proximity querying on data stored on Amazon DocumentDB using MongoDB API's such as `$nearSphere`, `$geoNear`, `$minDistance`, `$maxDistance`
+This capability allows developers to build applications that can calculate geometries on a sphere by creating 2dsphere Indexes on Amazon DocumentDB, and also perform proximity querying on data stored on Amazon DocumentDB using MongoDB API's such as `$nearSphere`, `$geoNear`, `$minDistance`, `$maxDistance`.
+This capability was announced in October in [What's New](https://aws.amazon.com/about-aws/whats-new/2021/10/amazon-documentdb-adds-geospatial-capabilities/) on AWS portal.

 ## Prerequisites